AndreiCalazans/andrei-calazans-blog/src/content/post/bridging-trace-on-android/index.md

 ## Trace Native Module

-_nit not using TurboModule on purpose for simplicity_
+_nit not using TurboModule on purpose for simplicity, [here is a post with this module converted to TurboModule](/posts/migrating-native-module-to-turbo-module-android)_

 In android/app/src/main/java/com/myrnapp/TracingModule.kt: